Bio:

 Rodeo returned to the stage in Dublin after a four year absence in

-May 1979 playing The Sportsman's Inn (May 12th), McGonagles (May 13th) and appearing
+May 1979 playing The Sportsman's Inn (May 12th), McGonagles (May 13th) and appeared

-Errol later got funky with Stagalee.
-Other
+Errol Walsh continued with Stagalee.

 Help!: We need your help to complete this entry.
 If you can tell us more about this band then please do!
 We welcome any corrections, missing details, connections to other bands, where are they now, etc. We also need photos, scans, copies of releases or live or demo recordings, and any other memorabilia gathering dust in the attic.
+If you can help, then please get in touch.